Aptik is no longer free. It is now paid application.

 Today, we will be discussing an important and useful topic that describes how to migrate system settings and data from an old system to a newly installed Ubuntu system.
-Though upgrading to new Ubuntu system seems pretty easy, some still prefers fresh installation.
+Even though upgrading to new Ubuntu system seems fairly easy, some of you still prefer fresh installation.
 However, we have to spend few hours to make a perfect Ubuntu system after a fresh install for day-to-day usage.
 Not anymore!
-Meet Aptik, a simple and useful utility that helps you to migrate your old Ubuntu system’s settings and data to a newly installed system with a single click.
+Meet Aptik, a simple and useful utility that helps you to migrate your old Ubuntu system's settings and data to a newly installed system with a single click.

 Aptik will backup the following items:

 - Application settings,

 - Home directory data

 All items can be backed-up/restored either individually or all at once by single click.
 And, of course, you can restore them to your newly installed Ubuntu system without much hassle.
 Just backup all items to any external drive using Aptik, and format the system, and install Ubuntu, finally migrate all settings and data to the newly installed system.
 Sounds good, isn't it?
 Aptik will not eliminate all the work that needs to be done after a fresh Ubuntu installation, but it will reduce it greatly.

 Migrate System Settings And Data From Old System To Newly Installed Ubuntu System Using Aptik